npg70/galbreath-old/README.md

 [Alexander Galbreath](/people/galbreath-alexander-1816.md), a "malt man" emmigrated from Kintrye in the 1850s to West Virgina and Ohio.
 However, his parents are a mystery.

+## John Galbreath and Mary McTaggart

+[John Galbreath](/people/galbreath-john-1815.md) was born around 1814 in Clachan / Kilcalmonel and moved to Campbeltown and started a family with Mary McTaggart.
+However no good records seem to confirm his birth.

 ## Lineage of David Galbreath b.
 1684 and Isabella Watson

-[David Galbreath](/people/galbreath-david-1684.md) is of unknow origin.
+[David Galbreath](/people/galbreath-david-1684.md) is of unknown origin.

 ## Lineage of John Galbreath and Isobell Clark